This post was originally published 3/10/17. Updated 6/5/18.

 Federal & Local Organizations Benefits of Having a Public Access Portal

 A solution to complying with FOIA, and to make the contract transparency process more efficient for any government organization, is the use of public access portals.
-A public access portal should be complimentary to a contract management software system.
+A public access portal should be complimentary to a government contract management software system.
 The portal streamlines FOIA requests, saving time for both the agency and the person searching for the agreement information.

 The old way for the public to request information is to submit a request to the organization.
 Afterwords, a resource would be required to compile the information, scan the documents, mail to the requestor, then follow up to ensure delivery.
-Now the process is much simpler through contract management software.
+Now the process is much simpler through government contract management software.

 On the public access portal’s homepage is a list of fields one can filter through to search for information in the system that is available to the public.
 The organization gathers the information that falls under the act and has it readily accessible in the public access portal.
 The process has been completely streamlined.